justeattakeaway/pie/packages/tools/pie-stylelint-config/README.md

 #### Configured Lints

-`pie-stylelint-config` is a great foundation for your own config.
+`stylelint-config-pie` is a great foundation for your own config.
 Here is a list of the rules turned on in this config, and what they do:

 ### Base
 - [alpha-value-notation](https://stylelint.io/user-guide/rules/alpha-value-notation/)